rafael-santiago/kryptos/doc/CODESTYLE.md

 ## Comments

 It is necessary when is necessary.
-Try do not think like a blasé "bodisatva coder" who likes to repeat "uh! the code must speaks by itself".
+Try do not think like a blasé "bodisatva coder" who likes to repeat "uh! the code must speak by itself".
-You are dealing with cryptography, so the things tends to become tricky and complicated.
-A good comment can save time and avoid misunderstanding and improper improvements by other developers.
+You are dealing with cryptography, so things tend to become tricky and complicated.
+A good comment can save time and avoid misunderstanding and improper improvements by other people.

 A good way of commenting is by identifying yourself using meaningful short labels.
 The general idea is: *LABEL(YourNameOrNickname): blah, blah, blah.*.
 Take a look at the **Table 1** to know more about those labels and their proper usage.